-Changing Degree Program or Campus Location
+Changing Degree Program

 Students who wish change to another degree program must apply and be admitted to the new degree program.
-A limited number of Diploma program credits can be counted toward an M.Div. degree.
-Students in the Diploma program wishing to apply credits in that program to an M.Div. degree must apply to the M.Div. program and petitionthe faculty for transfer of Diploma credits to the M.Div.
-For more information, please contact the Dean's Office.
+A limited number of Diploma program credits can be counted toward an MDiv degree requirements.
+Students in the Diploma program wishing to apply credits in that program to an MDiv degree requirements must apply to the MDiv program and petition the faculty for transfer of Diploma credits to the MDiv.
+For more information, please contact the Registrar's Office.